 Getting rid of your accent causes you to be taken seriously at work.
 It results in people clearly understanding your message & seeing the real you!

-Firstly, train your ear.
+- Train your ear.
 Listen for the sounds in Standard American English.
 Also, listen for the rhythm & intonation patterns.
 Notice that there’s a rise and fall of intonation & it depends on the information the speaker is delivering.

+- Divide your message, not into sentences, but breath groups.
+Units of meaning that shouldn’t be separated.
+Then connect them.
 Then apply those same sound & rhythm patterns to your speech.
 Be sure to record yourself a lot!